 Various problems can arise with USB redirection in Horizon Client.

-USB redirection in Horizon Client fails to make local devices available on the remote desktop, or some devices do not appear to be available for redirection in Horizon Client.
+USB redirection in Horizon Client fails to make local devices available on the remote desktop or application, or some devices do not appear to be available for redirection in Horizon Client.

 - The device is a composite USB device and one of the devices it includes is blocked by default.
 For example, a dictation device that includes a mouse is blocked by default because mouse devices are blocked by default.
 To work around this problem, see Configuring Device Splitting Policy Settings for Composite USB Devices.

-- USB redirection is not supported on Windows Server 2008 RDS hosts that deploy remote desktops and applications.
-USB redirection is supported on Windows Server 2008 R2 systems that are used as single-user desktops.
+- USB redirection is not supported on Windows Server 2008 RDS hosts that deploy published desktops and applications.

 - Webcams are not supported for redirection.